OctoPrint/OctoPrint/docs/bundledplugins/backup.rst

 The source of the Backup plugin is bundled with OctoPrint and can be found in its source repository under ``src/octoprint/plugins/backup``.

+.. [#1] Note that restore is currently unavailable on OctoPrint servers running on Windows.
+Additionally they may be
+        disabled through a config flag or an environment variable as documented :ref:`here <sec-bundledplugins-backup-configuration>`.
-.. [#] Note that only those plugins that are available on `OctoPrint's official plugin repository <https://plugins.octoprint.org>`_
+.. [#2] Note that only those plugins that are available on `OctoPrint's official plugin repository <https://plugins.octoprint.org>`_
         can be automatically restored.
 If you have plugins installed that are not available on there you'll get their names and - if available - homepage URL displayed after restore in order to be able to manually reinstall them.